ayushman912/Personal-Expense-Tracker/README.md

 This project is created for educational purposes as part of a university assignment.

-> To use a different license, replace this section with your chosen license (e.g., MIT, Apache 2.0) and add a `LICENSE` file.

----

 ## Contact & Credits

 **Maintainer:** `Ayushman Mishra` — `Team Lead`